Sadaf1212-code/Programming-Fundamental-C-/README.md

 # Programming-Fundamental-C-
 The main purpose of this repo is to helping to build &amp; understanding basic foundation on C .Share it with your new coder friend.Grow as a team &amp; help others.
+A clean, commented version of the class notes — organized by topic so you can find what you need fast.